How can you be a warrior without a horse underneath you and a bow in your hands?

 Garèo slapped his hand on his thigh.
 Between one breath and the next, she released the arrow.
 It shot through the air, slamming into the nearest target along the second ring.
 Snatching the arrow from her mouth, she fitted it before Garèo slapped his hand again.
-The second arrow flew through the air, punching into the rim of the furthest target.
+When he smacked his hand, she let the second arrow fly through the air.
+It punched into the rim of the furthest target.
 She grabbed the next one from the ground but was barely able to aim before he clapped.

 Garèo kept up with his pace, slapping or clapping his hands together in a rhythm.
 Fortunately, he didn’t say anything.
 When he increased his pace, she struggled to keep up, barely getting an arrow on the bowstring before releasing it.

 She missed the last eight shots and felt a flush burning on her cheeks from the humiliation.
 When the last arrow clattered on the ground beyond the first target, she hung her head.

 At first, she thought it was Garèo, but immediately dismissed it.
 Peeking up, she saw Maris standing next to Ruben, clapping her hands as she bounced up and down.
-Kanéko started to smile from the attention but stopped when she realized it was Maris and Ruben that cheered her.
+Kanéko started to smile from the attention but stopped when she caught sight of Pahim.
 She turned away, trying to fight the rush from the unexpected applause.

 Garèo cleared his throat and brusquely jammed the horse bow in front of her.
 “That was terrible, Girl.
 You missed seventeen times and barely hit the target on twelve more.
 Tomorrow, we’ll add twenty-three to your fifty.”

 “I hit more than that!”

 “I’m adding an extra arrow for every two that you barely hit.
 Maybe then you’ll learn how to fire with more skill than a child.
-I can only hope you are better with this.”
+I can only hope you’ll get better with this sooner than I run out of arrows for you to break.”